AlexDeFoc/gw_log_sys/README.md

 ### Logger object type

 * Contains a logging level part and if it should color messages logging level message part
+* Prints log level messages colors only if the terminal supports and the user hasn't disabled colors, else it prints without color
 * It works with threads, async, futures and promises.
 Thus its thread safe.
 * It can be used as a local variable or even as a singleton, by initializing it on the first "gather" of a handle to it.
 Thus it can be used as a local variable or a singleton (working across cpp files), thread safe too.